 While the art work was readily acclaimed by all, the accompanying text by Newhall may have been too ahead of its time.
-Edward.S Deevey (a zoologist from Yale University) reviewing after publication in 1960 in Science magazine, complained that "the message is grafted on in the form of text by Nancy Newhall...what comes through to me is not Conservation, but
+Edward.S Deevey (a zoologist from Yale University) reviewing after publication in 1960 in Science magazine, complained that "the message is grafted on in the form of text by Nancy Newhall...what comes through to me is not Conservation, but Conservationism.

-Conservationism.
 By this I mean a tendency to effusive overstatement that make some conservationists sound like member of a cult...
 Fortunately, any purchaser who can get past the book's repellent title will probably not even notice the text, and the pictures are magnificent."
 (Deevey, Science, 9 Dec 1960).

-With the lapse of time, the ruin of so much of the natural environment of our "American Earth" reveals that Newhall's message was not at all an "overstatement," and that the the "Conservationism" Deevey criticized is something we wish we had embraced long ago.
+With the lapse of time, the ruin of so much of the natural environment of our "American Earth" reveals that Newhall's message was not at all an "overstatement," and that the so-called "Conservationism" Deevey criticized is something we wish we had embraced long ago.
+If we are to adopt any "ism" it needs to be one that is as expansive as all of Nature and the Universe itself.
+It is the wonders of the natural world that Newhall points us to, saying that is essential to man's spirit.

 Reading the text today, we can see how prescient Newhall was, and can appreciate how the message was, not strident, but expressed poetically and spiritually.
-The result of the combination of magnificent photos and prophetic text means the work is nothing short of a masterpiece and a hallmark for the environmental movement.
+The result of the combination of magnificent photos and prophetic text means the work is nothing short of a masterpiece and a hallmark for the environmental movement that is still highly relevant.